hiuchida/exam/en/administration-guide/gadget-settings.md

             	<li><b>postCredential</b>: Specify for posting the user ID and the password which are set in a gadget when RSS is loaded.<br>A text box to specify the parameter name of user id and password which are included in POST data is shown if postCredential is selected.
 The parameter names of user id and password are "is-user" and "is-passwd" if parameter name is not specified.</li>
             	<li><b>postPortalCredential</b>: Specify for posting the user ID and the password of logged in user when RSS is loaded.
 A text box for specifying the parameter name of user id which is included in POST data is shown if postPortalCredential is selected.
 The parameter name of user id is "is-user" if the parameter name is not specified.</li>
             	<li><b>sendPortalCredentialHeader</b>: Specify for sending the header including the user id of the user logged in.<br>A text box for specifying the header name that sends user id is shown if sendPortalCredentialHeader is selected.
 The header name of user id is "is-user" if the header name is not specified.</li>
             	<li><b>signed</b>: Specify for making a signed request to the destination web service.
 Signed request is making a request that has a signature with RSA certificate to the destination web service.
-The request during calling the service can be detected tampering at the destination web service by using signature.<br>Refer to <a href="oauth-administration">OAuth
+The request during calling the service can be detected tampering at the destination web service by using signature.<br>Refer to <a href="oauth-administration.md">OAuth
 Administration</a> for setting cetificate.<br>The destination web service needs to support the signed request to use signed request.</li>
             </ul>
 <b>Note:</b> Headers other than INNA registered header (RFCA4229) are not sent with normal proxy settings.
 Modification of proxy settings is also required to match with the header name specified.
-Refer to <a href="proxy-settings.md">Send HTTP Header
-settings</a> for details.<br><br>An authentication information register form is shown if a gadget is dropped with "basic", "ntlm", or "postCredential" specified.</td>
+Refer to Proxy Settings / <a href="proxy-settings.md#5_http_headers_transmission_settings">5 HTTP Headers Transmission Settings</a> for details.<br><br>An authentication information register form is shown if a gadget is dropped with "basic", "ntlm", or "postCredential" specified.</td>
     </tr>
 	<tr>
     	<td>Additional CSS</td>